-- (1) Based on 2016-2017 tuition and fee schedule. - (2) Based on estimated living expenses for two (2) semesters (10 months). - (3) Based on average new and used textbook prices and Rental Rates.
-Assumes books are sold at the end of the semester. - (4) Based on the 2016-2017 insurance premiums for the mandatory Maricopa Community Colleges' International Student Health Plan. - (5) Applicants must provide evidence of this minimum amount of financial support before an I-20 is issued.
+- (1) Based on 2023-2024 tuition and fee schedule. - (2) Based on estimated living expenses for two (2) semesters (10 months). - (3) Based on average new and used textbook prices and Rental Rates.
+Assumes books are sold at the end of the semester. - (4) Based on the estimated 2023-2024 insurance premiums for the mandatory Maricopa Community Colleges' International Student Health Plan. - (5) Applicants must provide evidence of this minimum amount of financial support before an I-20 is issued.